mhbeals/scissorsandpaste/Individual MD Entries/1814-10-15_Caledonian Mercury_114.md

                     and we were obliged to abandon our conquest, and retreat to our original position, with great loss of both officers and men.
 The large ship-building by the British at Kingston, on Lake Ontario is to be launched the second week in September– also will carry about 100 guns.
-The battalion of royal marines, commanded by Lieutenant Colonel Williams, and which has been stationed lately at Isle au Noix, and parts adjacent, have been broken up and distributed among the fleets on the Lakes.
+The battalion of royal marines, commanded by LieutenantColonel Williams, and which has been stationed lately at Isle au Noix, and parts adjacent, have been broken up and distributed among the fleets on the Lakes.
 The Staff of the battalion proceed immediately to